-Strengthening the microenterprise financing ecosystem through partnerships with financial creating a specific portfolio of lines for microenterprises.
+• Strengthening the microenterprise financing ecosystem through partnerships with financial institutions oriented toward that segment and creating a specific portfolio of lines for microenterprises.

-Supporting sustainable development by designing financial and non-financial products to promote business investments in climate management (mitigation adaptation), the circular economy, and the bioeconomy, with a view to sustainable impact on innovative ventures, traditional microenterprises, and large companies.
+• Supporting sustainable development by designing financial and non-financial products to promote business investments in climate change management (mitigation and adaptation), the circular economy, and the bioeconomy, with a view to sustainable impact on innovative ventures, traditional microenterprises, and large companies.

-The Bank also fosters the financing of production activities that contribute bridging gaps for diverse populations, such as businesswomen, people with disabilities, victims of armed conflict, ethnic groups, and the LGTBIQ+ community.
+The Bank also fosters the financing of production activities that contribute to bridging gaps for diverse populations, such as businesswomen, people with disabilities, victims of armed conflict, ethnic groups, and the LGTBIQ+ community.

-Supporting internationalization of the companies, especially MSMEs, with a specific portfolio.
+• Supporting the internationalization of companies, especially MSMEs, with a specific portfolio.